Tan Kim Seng Fountain: Design and appearance

 The Victorian-style iron fountain has three tiers and is decorated with classical figures.
-The exquisite fountain features four Muses – Greek goddesses of science, literature, and the arts – in its lower bowl, each bearing an object of her patronage.
-Calliope, the Muse of Epic Poetry, carries a writing tablet; Clio, the Muse of History, carries a scroll; Erato, the Muse of Lyric Poetry, carries a lyre; and Melpomene, the Muse of Tragedy, carries a wreath.
-Beneath the sculptures of the Muses are four faces of Poseidon, the God of the Sea according to Greek mythology, each spouting water.
+The fountain features four Muses in its lower bowl, each bearing an object of her patronage.
+Calliope carries a writing tablet, Clio carries a scroll, Erato carries a lyre, and Melpomene carries a wreath.
+Beneath the sculptures of the Muses are four faces of Poseidon, with each face spouting water.
 The fountain bears close resemblance to the Carriedo Fountain in Manila, which also dates from 1882, and was possibly manufactured by the same founder.